 - Many migraine patients experience excessive nausea and vomiting during migraine attacks, making it difficult to take any oral medication.
 In these cases, taking a medicine rectally may be an effective way to get relief.

 - Migergot® is a medicine for migraine that utilizes this alternate delivery approach for preventing and treating migraines.
-The medication is administered rectally, which can be beneficial for patients with nausea and vomiting symptoms.
+The medication is administered rectally, which can be beneficial for patients suffering from migraines accompanied with nausea and vomiting symptoms.

 - Migergot® contains ergotamine tartrate and caffeine which are medicines that cause narrowing of the blood vessels in the brain.

 - Migergot® is only available in the United States with a prescription from a healthcare professional.
-Ask your doctor if Migergot® is right for you.
+Ask your provider if Migergot® is right for you.